Bwindi Apes Conservation Education Partnership

 Kristen Lukas, Corinne Kendall and Martha Robbins

 None of this work would be possible without the support and engagement of the Uganda Wildlife Authority, the local schools and communities, MPI-EVAN, NCZ, UNITE, CMZ, and a number of generous donors.
-Please consider helping BACEP advance the mission of conserving endangered great ape species of Bwindi Impenetrable National Park by learning more and donating at this page or emailing us.
+Please consider helping BACEP advance the mission of conserving endangered great ape species of Bwindi Impenetrable National Park by learning more and donating or emailing us.